 The Tuck School of Business at Dartmouth offers an MBA that, among other options, allows students to concentrate in strategy and prepare for a career in the field.
 Every element in the academic experience at Tuck—from team-based project work and experiential and global learning opportunities to case-based courses, independent study, and small-scale Research-to-Practice Seminars—is designed to push students further than they thought possible with the goal of developing curious, creative leaders.
-Rigorous self-analysis is at the core of Tuck’s approach to leadership development.
-Combining feedback from coworkers and fellow students with instruction and peer coaching, Tuck students gain insights that the traditional case teaching method can’t provide.

-Tuck’s integrated core curriculum provides rigorous coverage of key functional areas and disciplines with courses that build on and complement each other: statistics and decision science, corporate finance and capital markets, managerial and global economics, marketing, organizational behavior and personal leadership, strategy, communications, and operations.
+Tuck’s integrated core curriculum provides rigorous coverage of key functional areas and disciplines with courses that build on and complement each other: statistics and decision science, corporate finance and capital markets, managerial and global economics, marketing, organizational behavior and personal leadership, and more.
 Students who have extensive previous background in a particular discipline may exempt out of a course and take an elective course in its place.
 Courses in the strategy field include:

 - Advanced Competitive Strategy

 Second-year students participate in OnSite Global Consulting, a second-year elective course where students offer professional quality consulting services to a host of worldwide clients.
 Consulting projects are carried out by teams of students working under the supervision of advisors with extensive consulting and project management experience.

 College Choice Score: 91.43